Employee Benefit Plans

 |12 Months Ended|

-We have a profit sharing program for eligible employees, which distributes a percentage of our pre-tax profits on a quarterly basis.
-In addition, we have an employee savings plan that qualifies as a deferred salary arrangement under Section 401(k) of the Internal Revenue Code.
-Since April 1, 2011, the employer match amount was 50% of the first $8,000 of an eligible employee’s contribution (i.e., a maximum of $4,000) during each fiscal year until January 1, 2019, when the employer match was changed to the greater of 50% of the first $8,000 of an eligible employee’s contributions or 50% of the first 5% of eligible compensation contributed plus 25% of the next 5% of compensation contributed.
+KLA-Tencor has a profit sharing program for eligible employees, which distributes, on a quarterly basis, a percentage of the Company’s pre-tax profits.
+In addition, the Company has an employee savings plan that qualifies as a deferred salary arrangement under Section 401(k) of the Internal Revenue Code.
+Since April 1, 2011, the employer match amount was 50% of the first $8,000 of an eligible employee’s contribution (i.e., a maximum of $4,000) during each fiscal year.

-The total expenses under the profit sharing and 401(k) programs aggregated $27.0 million, $24.6 million, and $18.6 million in the fiscal years ended June 30, 2021, 2020 and 2019, respectively.
-We have no defined benefit plans in the United States.
-In addition to the profit sharing plan and the United States 401(k), several of our foreign subsidiaries have retirement plans for their full-time employees, several of which are defined benefit plans.
-Consistent with the requirements of local law, our deposited funds for certain of these plans are held with insurance companies, with third-party trustees or in government-managed accounts.
+The total expenses under the profit sharing and 401(k) programs aggregated $15.3 million, $15.3 million and $14.2 million in the fiscal years ended June 30, 2017, 2016 and 2015, respectively.
+The Company has no defined benefit plans in the United States.
+In addition to the profit sharing plan and the United States 401(k), several of the Company’s foreign subsidiaries have retirement plans for their full-time employees, several of which are defined benefit plans.
+Consistent with the requirements of local law, the Company deposits funds for certain of these plans with insurance companies, with third-party trustees or into government-managed accounts and/or accrues for the unfunded portion of the obligation.
 The assumptions used in calculating the obligation for the foreign plans depend on the local economic environment.

-We apply authoritative guidance that requires an employer to recognize the funded status of each of its defined benefit pension and post-retirement benefit plans as a net asset or liability on its balance sheets.
+The Company applies authoritative guidance that requires an employer to recognize the funded status of each of its defined pension and post-retirement benefit plans as a net asset or liability on its balance sheets.
 Additionally, the authoritative guidance requires an employer to measure the funded status of each of its plans as of the date of its year-end statement of financial position.
-The benefit obligations and related assets under our plans have been measured as of June 30, 2021 and 2020.
+The benefit obligations and related assets under the Company’s plans have been measured as of June 30, 2017 and 2016.

-Summary data relating to our foreign defined benefit pension plans, including key weighted-average assumptions used, is provided in the following tables:
+Summary data relating to the Company’s foreign defined benefit pension plans, including key weighted-average assumptions used, is provided in the following tables:

 The assumptions for expected rate of return on assets were developed by considering the historical returns and expectations of future returns relevant to the country in which each plan is in effect and the investments applicable to the corresponding plan.
 The discount rate for each plan was derived by reference to appropriate benchmark yields on high quality corporate bonds, allowing for the approximate duration of both plan obligations and the relevant benchmark index.

-The following table presents losses recognized in AOCI before tax related to our foreign defined benefit pension plans:
+The following table presents losses recognized in accumulated other comprehensive income (loss) before tax related to the Company’s foreign defined benefit pension plans:

-The components of our net periodic cost relating to our foreign subsidiaries’ defined benefit pension plans are as follows:
+The components of the Company’s net periodic cost relating to its foreign subsidiaries’ defined pension plans are as follows:

 Fair Value of Plan Assets

 The foreign plans’ investments are managed by third-party trustees consistent with the regulations or market practice of the country where the assets are invested.
-We are not actively involved in the investment strategy, nor do we have control over the target allocation of these investments.
-These investments made up 100% of total foreign plan assets in the fiscal years ended June 30, 2021 and 2020.
+The Company is not actively involved in the investment strategy, nor does it have control over the target allocation of these investments.
+These investments made up 100% of total foreign plan assets in the fiscal years ended June 30, 2017 and 2016.

 Concentration of Risk

-We manage a variety of risks, including market, credit and liquidity risks, across our plan assets through our investment managers.
-We define a concentration of risk as an undiversified exposure to one of the above-mentioned risks that increases the exposure of the loss of plan assets unnecessarily.
-We monitor exposure to such risks in the foreign plans by monitoring the magnitude of the risk in each plan and diversifying our exposure to such risks across a variety of instruments, markets and counterparties.
-As of June 30, 2021, we did not have concentrations of plan asset investment risk in any single entity, manager, counterparty, sector, industry or country.
+The Company manages a variety of risks, including market, credit and liquidity risks, across its plan assets through its investment managers.
+The Company defines a concentration of risk as an undiversified exposure to one of the above-mentioned risks that increases the exposure of the loss of plan assets unnecessarily.
+The Company monitors exposure to such risks in the foreign plans by monitoring the magnitude of the risk in each plan and diversifying the Company’s exposure to such risks across a variety of instruments, markets and counterparties.
+As of June 30, 2017, the Company did not have concentrations of plan asset investment risk in any single entity, manager, counterparty, sector, industry or country.